unisave-cloud/asset/README.md

 1. Import Text Mesh Pro `Window > TextMeshPro > Import TMP Essential Resources` so that examples work.
 2. Enable `Heapstore` backend definition file to run its tests as well (this option is remembered in PlayerPrefs only).

 Once this is done, you can try running all the tests.
 Open `Window > General > Test Runner` and select the `Play Mode` tab.
 You should see all the tests.
-To try out the connection, run the `UnisaveFixture.ExampleFullstackTest.ItCallsFacetMethod` by double-cliking on it.
+To try out the connection, run the `UnisaveFixture.ExampleFullstackTest.ItCallsFacetMethod` by double-clicking on it.
 Then double-click the root node to run all the tests.

 > **Note:** To kill running tests, click on the `[>]` play button.